 When homeowners fail to maintain or obtain sufficient flood insurance, lender placed flood insurance helps lenders insure their real estate collateral and stay compliant despite the complexities of flood insurance regulation.

 Flood hazard and contents policies protect the lender’s financial interest in a property.
 To this purpose, the policies’ physical damage insurance coverages often are restricted to only the lender’s investment.

 If we haven’t answered all your questions or you’d prefer to talk to someone, please don’t hesitate to give us a call!800-743-3898

 Flood hazard and contents policies are specialized physical damage insurance that fills in gaps when property owners don’t obtain flood insurance or don’t have enough flood coverage.
 Because this is highly specialized insurance, lenders should work closely with a knowledgeable insurance agent, like QuieTrack, when selecting and setting up lender-placed flood policies.

 Lenders that originate or service mortgages need insurance tracking and flood hazard and contents policies to comply with federal regulations as well as protect themselves against uninsured collateral losses.
 National banks and federal savings associations are required to track flood insurance and ensure flood insurance is maintained for the life of the loan for collateral securing a loan in a Special Flood Hazard Area (SFHA).

-Flood hazard and contents policies are available for buildings residential and commercial structures, as well as commercial contents.
+Flood hazard and contents policies are available for buildings, residential and commercial structures, as well as commercial contents.
 Any lender that’s interested in procuring this insurance for multi-dwelling residential, farm and agriculture, commercial, or industrial properties should speak with us at QuieTrack.

 Flood hazard and contents policies are specifically designed to protect a loan’s collateral from the peril of flood.

 Force-placed flood hazard and contents policies cover the lesser of the loan balance, replacement cost or the maximum coverage limit available from the National Flood Insurance Program (NFIP).
 Any equity that a property owner has, may not be covered when a lender places this insurance.

 The 2015 Flood Rule and most recently refined in the Joint Agencies Q&A in May 2022 established regulations stipulating when a lender may institute flood hazard and contents policies and when they must cancel those policies.
 The requirements for enacting and revoking these policies generally are as follows.